baens/blog.baens.net/content/posts/postgres-vault-gcp-setup.md

 # Vault Roles

 Now we are going to setup our roles.
-Instead of just having one we are going to have three all with very specific purposes.
+Instead of just having one we are going to have three.
 The first role is `admin`.
-This role sounds like it is in that it will be the role we can use to create tables and such.
+This role is used when tables and other database objects will need to be created.
 This role will primarily be used by the system we use to do our DDL changes.
-Next will be the role of `app`.
-This role will be used for the actual apps.
+Next will be the `app` role.
+This role will be used with the actual application.
 It will only have select, insert, update, and delete permissions.
+Third, there is a `readonly` role.
+Certain aspects of an application may not need insert, update, or delete.
+So we create this 3rd role for parts of the application we know are only reading from the database.

 Let's see what that looks like in our vault setup script